+The 88th Texas Legislature commenced on January 10, 2023.
+The Legislature meets in regular session in odd numbered years for 140 days.
 When the Legislature is not in session, the Governor may call one or more special sessions, at the Governor's discretion, each lasting no more than 30 days, and for which the Governor sets the agenda.
-As of the date of this Official Statement, the Governor has called two special sessions of the 88th Texas Legislature.
-The second special session concluded on July 13, 2023.
+During this time, the Legislature may enact laws that materially change current law as it relates to the funding of public schools, including the District.
+Such legislation may include legislation that modifies the process for setting school district tax rates or implements temporary tax relief measures.